Weed Nuns: When Cannabis is Your Religion

 They grow cannabis on the property alongside other crops like apples and wine grapes.

 Sister Kate has said, “It’s considered hemp because it won’t get anybody high, but [….]
 It’s medical marijuana, but just like over the years they’ve been able to develop strains that get you super high.
 We’ve also developed strains that don’t get you high at all.”

 Their strain is like a CBD super-weed.
 Another sister of the commune, Sister Alice (Alice Fullerton) said, “Generally, people use CBD for chronic pain, also it’s good for insomnia, anxiety, depression.”

 The commune offers products for all of those ailments, as well as for arthritis.
 And they’re doing pretty well for themselves.
 The sisters create a topical cream for joints that brings in $3,000 a day.
 Last year, the weed nuns grossed at $1.1 million.

 This product is where the idea of nun headgear came from.
-To comply with regulations to create medical cannabis products, they have to wear certain protections including head covering when working with oils and the crops themselves.
+There are a number of regulations to create medical cannabis products.
+To comply with the regulations, they wear certain protections including head coverings when working with oils and the crops themselves.

 They use their profits to help run the commune and ensure the sisters live a simple, but responsible life.
-Sister Kate has described why they chose to focus on cannabis for their business model, “With a just distribution of Mother Earth’s gifts, no one has to live in poverty.
+Sister Kate has described why they chose to focus on cannabis for their business model.
+Kate says: “With a just distribution of Mother Earth’s gifts, no one has to live in poverty.
 We’re activists for the $15 minimum wage.”